A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere: Candidate theories for the WZW-NLSM

-with $\mathbf U$ being a $\rU(2N)$ matrix.
-The matrix field $\mathbf Q(\br, t)$ encodes the occupation of fermions in our original system, specifically describing which $2M$ fermions out of the total $2N$ are occupied at the space-time coordinates $(\br, t)$.
-The WZW term has a simple physical interpretation: the skyrmion is a fermion carrying a $\rU(1)$ electronic charge.
+It has a simple physical interpretation: the skyrmion is a fermion carrying a $\rU(1)$ electronic charge.
 This generalises a well-established result of the quantum Hall ferromagnet~\cite{Sondhi1993Skyrmion}, corresponding to $M=N=1/2$ in our scenario.
 Specifically, one can consider a special skyrmion that exhibits non-trivial patterns solely in the first two flavours of fermions, which then reduces to the old story of the quantum Hall ferromagnet.

 Introducing a finite $V(\br)$, the global $\mathrm{SU}(2N)$ symmetry is explicitly broken down to the $\Sp(N)$ symmetry.
-As a consequence, the matrix field $\mathbf Q(\br, t)$ becomes energetically favourable to fluctuate on the $\Sp(N)$ Grassmannian $\mathcal{G}=\Sp(N)/(\Sp(M)\times \Sp(N-M))$, which is a submanifold of the $\rU(2N)$ Grassmannian.
+As a consequence, the matrix field $\bQ(\br, t)$ becomes energetically favourable to fluctuate on the $\Sp(N)$ Grassmannian $\mathcal{G}=\Sp(N)/(\Sp(M)\times \Sp(N-M))$, which is a submanifold of the $\rU(2N)$ Grassmannian.
 Additionally, the WZW term defined on the $\rU(2N)$ Grassmannian is reduced to a WZW term on the $\Sp(N)$ Grassmannian.
-Therefore, at finite $V(\br)$ the system can be effectively described by Eq.~\eqref{eq:NLSM}, where the matrix field $\mathbf Q(\br, t)$ resides on the $\Sp(N)$ Grassmannian and is parameterised by
+Therefore, at finite $V(\br)$ the system can be effectively described by Eq.~\eqref{eq:NLSM}, where the matrix field $\bQ(\br, t)$ resides on the $\Sp(N)$ Grassmannian and is parameterised by

 The stiffness of the NL$\sigma$M depends on the interactions $V(\br)$ and $U(\br)$ in our model Hamiltonian.
+The WZW term has a similar expression